jmilkiewicz/OverheadCourse/index.markdown

 ![Manu Soler](/assets/images/PHOTO-2023-06-01-23-00-58.jpeg)

-We are excited to introduce you to [Manu Soler]({{ site.baseurl }}{% link about.markdown %}), a highly skilled and dedicated padel coach who is now available to provide top-notch padel courses at your club.
+We are excited to introduce you to {% include manuSoler.markdown %}, a highly skilled and dedicated padel coach who is now available to provide top-notch padel courses at your club.
 With his extensive experience and passion for the sport, Manu Soler offers a range of training options tailored to suit the needs of your club members.

 Manu Soler understands that each player has unique goals and requirements when it comes to improving their padel skills.
 While he has [predefined courses]({% link courses/index.markdown %}) that cover various aspects of the game, he is also flexible and open to arranging customized courses based on the specific needs of your members.
 Whether it's beginners seeking a solid foundation or advanced players aiming to fine-tune their technique, Manu Soler can create a program that meets their individual aspirations.